slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 	- Eye contact builds trust. dont hide yourself. dont wait to start talking. a group or a double might be an easy place to start.
 	- Small and open groups.
 Opening line: "Hi, I’m X and I dont know anybody in this party."
 	- Go to the bar and meet people there or help the hosters to serve food.
 	- You should go on after 10 or 15 minutes, think about it as exploring.
 How to politely end conversations:
 		- «Excuse me but I must to talk with somebody that entered the room.»
 		- «Excuse me I have to make a phone call.»
 		- Human sacrifice...
 Intro him and leave.
 		- To rude people: «My mum always told me not to speak with strangers.»
+- Forget those who forget you.
+Those who want to stay in your life, will always find a way.

 > *"You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you."
 -- Dale Carnegie*